microsoft/DMF/Dmf/Modules.Library/Dmf_HidTarget.md

 Allows the Client to send a "Input Report Read" command to the HID device connected the instance of this Module.

+NOTE: This call is asynchronous.
+Please see comments for DMF_HidTarget_InputReportRead() for
+      more information.

 ##### Returns

 NTSTATUS